adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 > Sentience is the capacity to experience feelings and sensations.

-## It only simulate/reproduce human behavior
+## It only simulates human behavior

-Lets start with the basics of machine learning without entering too much in the details
+Let’s start with the basics of machine learning without entering too much in details
-(for non computer scientist or non AI engineer).
+(for non computer scientists or non AI engineers).

 Suppose you are in front of a situation where you have to sort or classify objects.
-Lets say, e-mails.
+Let’s say, e-mails.
-In your mail box you have mails you could care about and mails you don't care about (generally spams).
+In your mailbox, you have emails you could care about and emails you don't care about (generally spams).
-So, you sort them by hand and its very exhausting.
+So, you sort them by hand, and it’s very exhausting.

-In computer science, we called this kind of situation a "classification problem" and a solution to solve it is to use machine learning (more specificaly supervised learning because you will show to the computer which are the good e-mails and which are the spams).
+In computer science, we called this kind of situation a "classification problem" and a solution to solve it is to use machine learning (more specifically supervised learning because you will show to the computer which are good e-mails and which are spams).

-In such problems, we suppose it exits a function $f: X \mapsto Y$ corresponding to the task you want to automatize and the role of machine learning is to approximate this function as much as possible.
+In such problems, we suppose it exits a function $f: X \mapsto Y$ corresponding to the task you want to automatize, and the role of machine learning is to approximate this function as much as possible.
 For example, $X$ are your e-mails, $Y$ the different classes of